 Learn about our commitment to water management (PDF)Energy Alberta is deeply committed to protecting the water, air, land and people around our proposed project.
 Safety is not just a priority— it is at the core of our values.
 The use of nuclear power in clean energy production is tightly regulated and monitored to ensure the highest standards of public and environmental safety.

 Learn more about how we’re protecting what matters.
 The safety of workers and nearby communities will be our utmost priority.
 Canadian nuclear power plants are equipped with robust, independent control systems that ensure safety at all stages of operation.
-Find out more about CANDU technology including its modern, robust safety systems.
+Find out more about nuclear energy’s role world-wide.

 Nuclear power plants are equipped with advanced control and safety systems, as well as highly efficient filters and radiation monitors to ensure that the public and local ecosystems are protected.
 Read more about radiation safety.